 - Use the spell- and grammar-check functions of your word processor (but incorrect spelling and grammar will not mean you’ll miss out on a puppy!)

 - Embed images.
 Use of images is strongly encouraged (for example, “here’s where she’ll sleep”, “this is our next door neighbour’s dog – they’ll have a play session daily”, “here’s an activity we’d take the dog on”, “this is our kids playing with our last dog”, etc).
 Please do not use clip-art or images from the internet just to “add colour”.

 - Link to videos.
 Videos can show what images and text cannot, so consider a short video shot on your smartphone (for example, a 30-second tour of your backyard).
 Videos do not need to be professionally produced or edited.
 Embedding a video in a document is complicated and can be unreliable.
-Instead, link to specific videos on online services (eg, YouTube, Vimeo, Instagram, etc).
+Instead, link to specific videos on online services (eg, YouTube, Vimeo, Instagram, Google Drive, etc).
 Make sure they are publicly accessible and not password-protected.

 - Answer the question thoroughly.
 Each question we ask has some additional “writing prompts” to help you think about the information we’re seeking – answering them is good, but providing more info is better.
 One-word or very brief answers are not preferred.
 Typically, a few sentences for each question is a guide, but more is also fine.
 Bullet points are fine.
 If you don’t mention something, we may assume the worst, so be sure to mention things you think are “obvious”.